 Below: 1st photo - before the flowers open.
-The compound umbel can have up to 8 to 10+ umbellets with up to 15 flowers each, with the whole compound umbel spanning about 2 to 4" across.
+The compound umbel can have up to 8 to 10+ umbellets with up to 15 flowers each, with the whole compound umbel spanning about 2 to 4 inches across.
 2nd photo - view of underside of the attachment point of the umbel where there are several thin pointed bracts, which drop away before seed formation.

 Below: 1st photo - The white petals have notched tips.
 Between them are the five stamens which rise from a yellow-green disc.
 There are two styles.
-2nd and 3rd photos - Bulblet Water-hemlock has slender hollow stems with limited widely spaced branching.
+2nd and 3rd photos - Bulblet Water-hemlock has slender stems with limited widely spaced branching.
 Stems are smooth and light green to slightly reddish.
-The lower section of the stem is smooth and hollow.
+The lower section of the stem is hollow.
 Leaves form a sheath at the stem.

 Below: Bulblet Water Hemlock produces small bulbils in the leaf joints of the upper part of the plant, which is a unique identifying feature.
 Many upper joints will have these.

 Notes: Bulblet Water Hemlock is found is most counties of Minnesota except the drier SW section.
 In North America it is found in all of Canada and in the northern half of the U.S. The only other species of Cicuta in the state is Cicuta maculata, the very poisonous Water Hemlock.